daniel309/hive-jdbc-storage-handler/README.md

         ADD JAR /path/to/db2jcc4.jar;
         ADD JAR /path/to/db2jcc_license_cisuz.jar;

-*   You can then create an external JDBC table in Hive:
+*   Still in CLP, you can now create an external JDBC table in Hive:

         CREATE EXTERNAL TABLE db2z_test
         (